Ravi Kumar Narra: Shanti Chakra Foundation

 Narra founded Shanti Chakra Foundation, a service organisation to develop networking amongst Dalits.
 It promotes the philosophy of B. R. Ambedkar and educates against superstitions.
 The Foundation undertakes weekly classes for Dalits - particularly youths - on a range of subjects.

-Awards and recognitions
+Awards and recognition

 Ravi Kumar Narra was honoured by the Government of India with the Padma Shri in 2014, in recognition of his services to society.